Phishing

 Don’t be a victim of phishing!

 Forward all suspicious emails to Report a Phish.
-If you gave your password to anyone, immediately change it in the Viking Portal.
+No one, not even ITS, should ask for your password or send emails or texts soliciting you to log in with your account.
+If someone does, they are phishing.
+If you do give your password to someone, immediately change it in the Viking Portal.